MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 **Retrieve Resources for Each Query**

-Gather resources from the specified platform based on predefined search queries.
-For each query, up to 10 resources are retrieved.
+Gather resources from the specified platform based on predefined search queries, using the Time Horizon parameter to ensure that the resources are not outdated.
+For each search query, up to 10 resources are retrieved.

 **Combine Resources (Eliminate Duplicates)**